just-demi/portfolio/health-eda-and-model/README.md

      - other age groups
     - different hospitals
     - different measurement standards
-- SHAP explainability is limited on very small datasets and linear models.
+- The explainability is limited on very small datasets and linear models.

 ⸻